 Preparing scribe notes

-during class, writing them up, and sending them to that lecture's instructor for posting on the web.
+during class, writing them up, and sending them to me for posting on the web.

 Here is how to be a scribe: